smp46/pingvin-share-x/docs/docs/help-out/contribute.md

 # Contributing

-We would ❤️ for you to contribute to Pingvin Share and help make it better!
+We would appreciate for you to contribute to Pingvin Share X and help make it better!
 All contributions are welcome, including issues, suggestions, pull requests and more.

 ## Getting started

-You've found a bug, have suggestion or something else, just create an issue on GitHub and we can get in touch 😊.
+You've found a bug, have suggestion or something else, just create an issue on GitHub and we can get in touch.

 ## Submit a Pull Request